 Marissa Kwon is an Electrical and Computer Engineering major originally from Oahu, HI.
 In 2017 she began work at OPEnS as an URSA Engage student researcher and continues to work on various undergraduate projects in the lab.
 In her free time she enjoys traveling and spending time outdoors.

 Lars Larson is an Ecological Engineering major with an emphasis on water resources and river design.
 He grew up in a cabin in the woods in Colorado, studied holistic nutrition, enjoys rock climbing and weight lifting, and plays heavy metal drums and acoustic guitar.

 Manuel Lopez is a current fourth year student majoring in Electrical Engineering.
 He is from Hillsboro, OR and attended Liberty High School.
 One of his hobbies is to play the guitar, he has been playing since he was six years old.
 He also likes to travel and is traveling to Mexico this summer.

 Grayland Lunn is a current fourth year student majoring in Computer Systems.
 He is currently working on the Slide Sentinel Project.
 In his free time, Grayland enjoys playing video games with friends and rock climbing.

-Mitch Nelke is a current third year student majoring in Mechanical Engineering.
+Mitch Nelke is a current fourth year student majoring in Mechanical Engineering.
 He is from West Linn, OR and attended West Linn High School.
 He competed in high school FRC and has interned at 3D Systems, and his hobbies include 3D Printing and camping/traveling.

 OPEnS is delighted to be working with the following student research awardees:

 Brett Stoddard is majoring in electrical and computer engineering with a focus on analog systems and plans to minor in physics.